 How to use the nodes own hard drive for analysis

-Short version: Always copy the files you want to use in the anaylsis to /scratch before starting the job, and store all output there as well.
-The last thing you do in the job is to copy the files you want to keep back to Pica.
+Short version: When possible, copy the files you want to use in the analysis to $SNIC_TMP before starting the job, and store all output there as well.
+The last thing you do in the job is to copy the files you want to keep back to your project direcotry.

 An example would be a script that runs bwa to align read.
 Usually they look something like this: